-From the majestic Fuji Mountains to the underwater volcano that recently formed a new island, there are 109 active volcanoes in Japan that makes up about 10 percent of all active volcanoes in the world.
+From the majestic Fuji Mountains to the underwater volcano that recently formed a new island, there are 109 active volcanoes in Japan that make up about 10 percent of all active volcanoes in the world.
 About 70% of Japan is covered by different mountains.
 That is why its volcanoes play a very important role in Japanese culture and myths.
-Whether you want to watch a active volcano from a safe distance or go to its dormant peak, Japan has beautiful volcanic mountains that provide visitors with an unparalleled experience.
+Whether you want to watch an active volcano from a safe distance or go to its dormant peak, Japan has beautiful volcanic mountains that provide visitors with an unparalleled experience.

-1. Mount Asama
+Mount Asama in Honshū

-This mountain is considered the most active volcano in Honshū and has recently erupted again in year 2009.
+This mountain is considered the most active volcano in Honshū and has recently erupted again in the year 2009.
 Despite the potential that Asama has for molten lava eruption, it is still the most popular destination for summer vacations.
 Visitors come to the mountains to ski in the adjoining valleys and use the natural hot springs.

-3. Mount Unzen
+Mount Unzen near Shimabara City

-Mount Unzen is located near the town of Shimabara on Kyushu Island.
+Mount Unzen is one of the most beautiful volcanoes in Japan.
+It is located near the town of Shimabara on Kyushu Island.
 The eruption of molten lava from this volcanic mountain dates back to 6 million years ago but has been inactive recently.
-A national park and a small village were established in the area to accommodate travelers and tourists.
+A national park and a small village are also available in the area to accommodate travelers and tourists.
 In 1990, one of the volcanoes on Mount Fujan started eruptions.
-Nowadays, the mountain is inactive and visitors can climb up to 1359 meters high and enjoy the beautiful scenery.
+Nowadays, the mountain is inactive, and visitors can climb up to 1359 meters high and enjoy the beautiful scenery.

-4. Mount Aso
+Mount Aso in Kumamoto